xzilla/teleport/README.md

 Each running instance of teleport is responsible for managing a host, exposing a HTTP API to receive batches from other instances.

-So, for a master-slave replication you should run one teleport instance for the source host (master) and other for the target host (slave), and set the API of the target as the destination for the data fetched from the source.
+For a master-slave replication you should run one teleport instance for the source host (master) and other for the target host (slave), and set the API of the target as the destination for the data fetched from the source.